MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-concept.md

 The API returns an AccessToken object that contains the token itself and an expiry date for the token.

-To call the API in the Frontend sample - simply create a sample item and scroll down and select **Navigate to Authentication page**, from there you can select **Get access Token** and you'll receive a token back.
+To call the API in the Frontend sample, create a sample item and scroll down and select **Navigate to Authentication page**, from there you can select **Get access Token** and you'll receive a token back.

 :::image type="content" source="./media/authentication-concept/javascript-api-authentication-get-token.png" alt-text="Screenshot showing getting token for JavaScript API authentication.":::